The Complete Infant Tent Camping Packing List

 If you’re going to be camping near a beach, or pool, be sure to bring a swimsuit so everyone can cool off in hot weather.

 Out little guy was a drool machine for about 6 months.
 Drool bibs were a real outfit saver.

-If your little one is formula fed, be sure to bring enough to last the trip plus some.
+If your little one is formula fed, be sure to bring enough to last the trip plus at least 2 extra bottles per day.
 Things get spilled and kiddos suddenly eat more when they’ve been out in fresh air for a few days.

 - Water from Home

 If your little one is drinking water or if you’re formula feeding, packing some water from home is a good idea.
 Occasionally campground water has a strong taste and that might not sit well with your tiny critter.
 I would usually bring a gallon of water from our house.